What are the different types of rack and why select one vs. another?

-Narrow aisle rack is a valiant of selective rack where the aisle is narrowed, typically to 60".
+Narrow aisle rack is a variant of selective rack where the aisle is narrowed, typically to 60".
 The aisles are accessed by a turret truck (or other narrow aisle style of truck) and still provide full selectivity.
 The rack investment is similar to selective rack, the specialized lift trucks are typically more expensive an operational efficiency is reduced because only a single vehicle can access the aisle at a time limiting the number of vehicles that can work in the facility at time.
 Narrow aisle (60") can increase warehouse capacity by as much as 69% based on (10) 132" selective aisles.

 Double Deep Rack

 Double deep rack is another variant of selective rack where two racks are stood back to back and the rear pallet is accessed by a specialized lift truck with a pantograph that extends into the back of the rack.
 Double Deep can increase warehouse capacity by as much as 72% based on (10) 132" selective aisles.
 Pallets should be stored in pairs with the same product in both the front and back position.
 Double deep provides a nice increase in density when compared with selective, but requires specialty equipment and is slower to operate.